-The use of grain-fed beef in the domestic market has increased dramatically over the past 6 years with the numbers of cattle on feed tripling since 1996.
-In the 1970s and early 1980s, grain-fed beef was considered only in times of drought or short supply of grass-fed product.
-Today, it is estimated that grain-fed beef occupies over 80% of the domestic market and its market share is growing.
+The use of grain fed beef in the domestic market has increased dramatically over the past 6 years with the numbers of cattle on feed tripling since 1996.
+In the seventies and early eighties, grain fed beef was considered only in times of drought or short supply of grass fed product.

+Today, it is estimated that grain fed beef occupies over 80% of the domestic market and its market share is growing.